ableyjoe/draft-jabley-dnsop-ordered-answer-section/draft-jabley-dnsop-ordered-answer-section.md

 Cloudflare operates a well-known public DNS resolver known as 1.1.1.1, after one of the IPv4 addresses associated with the service.
-On 8 January a software change in the 1.1.1.1 service had the unintential side-effect of changing the order in which RRSets were encoded in the answer section of DNS responses, in the case where constructing the responses involved CNAME processing.
+On 8 January a software change in the 1.1.1.1 service had the unintentional side-effect of changing the order in which RRSets were included in the answer section of DNS responses, in the case where constructing the responses involved CNAME processing.
 The previous ordering was as clarified in {{rfc1034_updates}} and {{rfc1035_updates}}.
 The change in behaviour was not detected by a corresponding failure in a regression test,